Shay-yes/iNaturalistGo/README.md

 #
 ### Running tests for this application:
-######Note: This feature is not yet available.
-1) In a terminal, navigate to the project folder containing manage.py then run this command: python3 manage.py test X replacing X with the name of the file you want to test
+In a terminal, navigate to the project folder containing manage.py then run this command: python3 manage.py test iNaturalist_447